Toyota Celica: Asia Pacific

 In Australia and New Zealand, the Celica was only offered with 2ZZ-GE engine in two trim levels, SX and ZR.
 The SX was fitted with 15-inch alloy wheels, CD player, electric windows and mirrors.
 The ZR has standard ABS, moonroof, SRS side and front airbags, fog lights, 16-inch alloy wheels, 6 stack in dash CD player with cassette, and aluminum pedals.
 All models have front and rear disc brakes.
 Optional extras was the 4-speed tiptronic Automatic, air conditioning, and metallic paint.
 TRD Sportivo body kits (which are the same as Mechanical Sports trim in Japan) were also available.

 In Thailand and Hong Kong, the Celica was offered in a single trim level, similar to the Australian ZR with the 2ZZ-GE engine.

 Although not officially imported by the official Toyota dealerships, the Celica based on the Japanese market models was imported and sold through parallel import dealerships in some Asian markets such as Indonesia, Malaysia, and Singapore.

 In Indonesia, for the pre-facelift models the Australian-spec SX and ZR trims, which are the same as those offered in Australia and New Zealand, were offered along with the Japanese SS-I and SS-II trims.
 After the facelift, most of the imported units were the Japanese SS-II trim models.

 Nameplate revival

-In May 2023, Toyota President Koji Sato stated his desire to re-introduce the Celica brand.
+In May 2023, Toyota President Koji Sato stated his desire to reintroduce the Celica brand.
 In November 2024, Toyota confirmed rumours that a new Celica model was being developed with a market introduction happening in 2026 or 2027.